Santería: Houses of worship

-Rituals take place in the casa templo ("house of worship"), casa de santos ("house of saints"), casa de religión ("house of religion"), or ilé ("house").
-This casa ("house") is usually the personal home of a santero or santera.
+Rituals take place in the ilé ("house"), sometimes called the ilé-oricha ("house of the oricha"), casa templo ("house of worship"), casa de santos ("house of saints"), or casa de religión ("house of religion").
+The ethnomusicologist María Teresa Vélez called this the "house-temple", with the ilé usually being the personal home of a santero or santera.
 It will typically have an inner room, the igbodu ("sacred grove of the festival"), where the most important rituals take place.
 There will also be an eyá aránla or sala, often a living room, where semi-private rites can be conducted.
 Another space, the iban balo, or patio, will be used for public occasions, as well as for the cultivation of plants and the housing of animals due to be sacrificed.
-The casa will typically include a place to store ritual paraphernalia, kitchen facilities, and space for visitors to sleep.
+The ilé will typically include a place to store ritual paraphernalia, kitchen facilities, and space for visitors to sleep.

-The casa refers not only to the building where ceremonies take place, but also the community of practitioners who meet there.
-In this sense, many casas trace a lineage back to the 19th century, with some santeros and santeras capable of listing the practitioners who have been initiated into it.
+The ilé refers not only to the building where ceremonies take place, but also the community of practitioners who meet there.
+In this sense, many ilés trace a lineage back to the 19th century, with some santeros and santeras capable of listing the practitioners who have been initiated into it.
 In some ceremonies, the names of these individuals, who are regarded as the ancestors of the house, are recited in chronological order.

-Although members of different houses often interact, each casa is largely autonomous, allowing for variation in their practices.
+Although members of different houses often interact, each ilé is largely autonomous, allowing for variation in their practices.
 In Cuba, it is common for Santería practitioners to meet with each other regularly, and to regard each other as being akin to a family: the familia de santo.
 Conversely, in an area like Veracruz in Mexico, many practitioners attend group rituals and then leave, sometimes never seeing their co-practitioners again.

-Most casas are established by a santero or santera who has attracted a following.
+Most ilés are established by a santero or santera who has attracted a following.
 An apprentice is known as their ahijado (godson) or ahijada (goddaughter).
 They refer to their santero/santera as padrino (godfather) or madrina (godmother).
 The relationship between santeros/santeras and their "godchildren" is central to the religion's social organization, and practitioners believe that the more "godchildren" a santera or santero has, the greater their aché.
-The "godchildren" are expected to contribute both their labor and finances to events held at the casa and in return the santero/santera provides assistance for their needs.
+The "godchildren" are expected to contribute both their labor and finances to events held at the ilé and in return the santero/santera provides assistance for their needs.
 Within the religion, offending one's godparent is regarded as also offending the oricha that "rules the head".
 Practitioners express respect both to their godparent and the oricha via a ritual prostration, the moforibale, in which they bow their head to the floor.
 The precise form of the moforibale differs depending on whether the individual's personal oricha is male or female.